gecleanme/linvoice/README.md

 # Linvoice

-## is a minimalistic Invoice creation app
+## is a minimalistic Invoice PDF creation app

 ### Disclaimer: This cute toy was built to scratch an itch I'm having at work, it's not intended for public consumption in its current form